 But how can global security be enhanced as the region unravels?

 The more Syrians are stuck between the violence of Assad or ISIS and the chaos of escape, the greater the risk that millions of Syrians who see only violence and global abandonment will be a lost generation.

 In fact, Western disengagement from the Syrian crisis has only led other powers to involve themselves more deeply.
 We have seen this with Russia, with the result that the Assad regime may have a new lease on life.

 We may well also be seeing another kind of increased outside intervention with new military engagements by Saudi Arabia and Turkey.
 Such involvement is spurred, among other things, by both countries’ preference to weaken both Assad and ISIS – a goal they do not believe Russia shares.

-Today four out five Syrians are living in poverty.
+Today four out of five Syrians are living in poverty.
 Over five million children are in immediate need of assistance.
 Half of the country’s population is displaced from their homes.

 There is no security in the country.

 There is only an ever-expanding humanitarian and political black hole, while some Western leaders hope against reason that ignoring the situation can make it go away.

 Lesson number 4: This is no time for compassion fatigue

 In fact, the timing of the world’s reactions seems to have little to do with the actual depth of the crisis.